sidney-eliot/3d-artists-handbook/content/topology-and-retopology.md

 Edge rerouting is best avoided on curved surfaces and best done on flat surfaces.
 Edge rerouting is unnecessary for the high and added to that it will often make modifiers like SubDiv look bad (There are however exceptions, if one is using a SubDiv control workflow, rerouting is quite useful).

 ## The Optimal Triangle/ Quad Shape
-- The most optimal triangle shape is a triangle with all of it's sides having the same edge length.
+- The most optimal triangle shape is a triangle with all of its sides having the same edge length.
 (Also called equilateral triangle)
-- The most optimal quad shape is a quad with all of it's sides having the same edge length.
+- The most optimal quad shape is a quad with all of its sides having the same edge length.
 (Also called square quad)

 So with that in mind, in theory the cap topology on the right is better (it also has 2 less triangles).
-However the difference doesn't really matter that much and the latter topology takes more time to make.
+However, the difference doesn't really matter that much and the latter topology takes more time to make.

 ![[Pasted image 20230608024347.png|750]]

-For the high cylinder however the most optimal cap would look something like this (Blender grid fill operation):
+For the high cylinder however, the most optimal cap would look something like this (Blender grid fill operation):

 ![[Pasted image 20230608024334.png|400]]